yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

   url: https://www.lse.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Computational Social Science.
-Blogging all sorts of topics.
+bio: Blogging all sorts of topics.

 # Interests to show in About widget
 # interests: